jessepav/sdljoystick4java/README.md

 The most prominent libraries that bind SDL's joystick/gamepad API to Java ([sdl2gdx] and [jamepad]) are meant for use with LibGDX, and pull in parts of LibGDX as compile-time dependencies.
 You can slot `sdljoystick4java` into your Swing or JavaFX or console program with little fuss.
-Also, completely anectdotally (though it *is* what actually got me started writing my own binding), `sdl2gdx` reported the wrong number of buttons on my cheapo Retro SNES Controller, so I couldn't use the right shoulder button.
+Also, completely anecdotally (though it *is* what actually got me started writing my own binding), `sdl2gdx` reported the wrong number of buttons on my cheapo Retro SNES Controller, so I couldn't use the right shoulder button.